wp-plugins/iframe/readme.txt

 Embed iframe using shortcode `[iframe src="http://www.youtube.com/embed/A3PDXmYoF5U" width="100%" height="480"]`

+You also can use this shortcode to embed content via simple link: `[embed]http://www.youtube.com/watch?v=A3PDXmYoF5U[/embed]` [embed] shortcode is a WordPress core feature and based on [oEmbed](http://codex.wordpress.org/Embeds).

 = Useful plugins: =
 * ["Anti-spam" - block spam in comments](http://wordpress.org/extend/plugins/anti-spam/ "no spam, no captcha")
 * ["Page-list" - show list of pages with shortcodes](http://wordpress.org/extend/plugins/page-list/ "list of pages with shortcodes")